Particular/docs.particular.net/nservicebus/testing/index.md

 ### Testing interface messages

-To support testing of interface messages version 5 introduces a `.WhenHandling<T>()` method where T is the interface type.
+To support testing of interface messages Version 5 introduces a `.WhenHandling<T>()` method where T is the interface type.

 ## Testing header manipulation